 The user scenario describes the struggle Carlos goes through when he spends on groceries and then doesn't know what to make.

-In order to identify which features to add to the Umami, we noted ideas into categories of "I Like", "I Wish" and "What If".
-We put items we wanted in the app into I Wish and ideas where the sky is the limit went into "What If".
+In order to identify which features to add to the Umami, we noted ideas into categories of 'I Like,’ 'I Wish,' and 'What If.
+We put items we liked in current applications in 'I Like', items we wanted in a new app into ‘I Wish,’ and ideas where the sky is the limit went into ‘What If.’

 We then sorted those ideas by priority and feasibility and dot voted on the ideas

 Each member of the group sketched screens of the user flow.
 We voted on which screens we liked the best.
-I contributed the sign up form and photo capture prompt screen.
+I contributed the sign-up form and photo capture prompt screen.